PeoplePlusAI/Low-Resource-Language-Leaderboard/README.md

 1. How seriously are you evaluating AI for solutions?
 2. What is important in the models that you have chosen?
 3. Do you believe these solutions would require low-resource language data?
 4. Are you using any AI users to understand your users today?
 Choose from openAI,
+5. What are common questions that their customers would ask?
+In local language.
+Just record and send in whatsapp.

 ### Steps: